Euro zone bond yields fall, ignoring U.S. Treasuries

 By Stefano Rebaudo

-MILAN, Jan 8 (Reuters) - Euro zone government bond yields were down on Friday as expectations of European Central Bank support and worries about the economic recovery in Europe outweighed the impact of a rise in U.S. Treasuries yields overnight.
+MILAN, Jan 8 (Reuters) - Euro zone government bond yields were down on Friday as expectations of European Central Bank support and worries about the economic recovery in Europe outweighed the impact of a bullish mood in U.S. Treasuries yields.

-U.S. bond yields could be headed higher after reaching 1% this week, on expectations a Democrat-controlled Congress would have the clout to pass more fiscal stimulus and spending, bolstering economic activity and debt issuance.
+U.S. bond borrowing costs could be headed still higher after reaching 1% this week, on expectations a Democrat-controlled Congress will have the clout to pass more fiscal stimulus, bolstering economic activity and debt issuance.

-Both German industrial output and exports rose in November, data showed on Friday, adding to signs manufacturing had boosted Europe's largest economy in the fourth quarter .
-The report had no immediate effect on bonds.
+A recent rise in yields and inflation expectations have bolstered Federal Reserve hopes its new monetary policy approach is taking hold and will be further buoyed if a Democratic-led Congress rolls out more spending.

 Germany’s benchmark 10-year Bund yield DE10YT=RR fell 1 basis point to -0.524%.